What is a Non-Callable Bond?

 1. Call risk

 Long-term bonds come with maturity dates many years into the future.
 Many companies issue callable bonds so they can avoid paying high interest rates.
-For an investor, the practice makes callable bonds a risky investment as the bond interest payments will be affected by volatility in the market.
+For an investor, the practice makes callable bonds a more risky investment.
 Many investors choose to invest in non-callable bonds whereby the interest rate is fixed regardless of market movements.

-For example, if the interest rate is at 8% when the bond is purchased and ten years later, the rate goes down to 6%, the issuer of the bond must still pay the 8% interest until the date of maturity.
-Callable bonds give the issuer the right to pay back the bonds with high interest rates and re-issue new ones at a lower interest rate.
+For example, if the interest rate is at 8% when the bond is purchased, and ten years later the rate goes down to 6%, the issuer of a non-callable bond must still pay the 8% interest until the date of maturity.
+Callable bonds give the issuer the right to pay back the bonds with high interest rates early and re-issue new ones at a lower interest rate.

 2. Price and yield